 'Latin History for Morons': Theater Review

-John Leguizamo delivers a mock classroom lecture in his latest solo comedy show at the Public Theater.
+John Leguizamo delivers a mock classroom lecture in his latest solo comedy show, which moves to Broadway following its hit run at the Public Theater.

 The ostensible reason the performer is delving into the history of his people is that his eighth-grade son has been bullied at school because of his ethnicity.
 Determined to teach his boy to be proud of his heritage, Leguizamo attempts to fill the significant gap in most people's knowledge of Latin history, roughly stretching from the Mayans to Pitbull.
 And this being Leguizamo, you can rest assured that a frenzied imitation of the singer is part of the show.